Callaway Cars: C8 (SuperNatural Camaro)

 Approximately 55 SuperNatural Camaros were created and approximately 18 Callaway C8s.
 In order to be an official C8, the engine and bodykit had to be installed.
 Brembo brakes, various suspensions, and an upgraded interior were all available options.
 The first SuperNatural Camaro is a 1993 Indy pace car replica (one of the 633 wearing the same decals and such as the two actual cars that paced the race).
 The first production (and completed) C8 is a red 1994 convertible.
 The silver prototype used in so many advertisements and marketing materials is not considered a production C8, but may be considered one of those 18.

-For 2002, Callaway decided to make Commemorative C8s.
-These were based on the 1998–2002 Camaro, and only two were made.
-One 1996 Callaway C8 was upgraded to the Commemorative body kit, so technically three were made, just not according to Callaway's records even though they did the work.
-Only the silver Commemorative C8 is technically a 2002.
-The other one is Cayenne Red metallic and is a 1998.
-The biggest difference between a Callaway C8 and a Commemorative C8 is the different nose.
+For 2002, Callaway produced a limited run of Commemorative C8s, based on the 1998–2002 Camaro.
+Although only two were produced to this specification, one 1996 Callaway C8 was upgraded to the Commemorative body kit by the company.
+Although this brings the total number of C8s with this kit to 3, Callaway only recognises the two originally built.
+Only the silver Commemorative C8 is a 2002 model; the other is Cayenne Red metallic and is a 1998.
+The most noticeable difference between a Callaway C8 and a Commemorative C8 is the different nose.